MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Emotion and Contagion

-\paragraph{RQ2 Analysis:} We further examine emotional contagion in two directions: post $\rightarrow$ comment and comment $\rightarrow$ comment.
+\textbf{RQ2 Analysis: Although agents exhibit an overall low level of conflict, interpersonal conflict remains contagious: conflict in an initial post or early comment substantially increases the likelihood of conflict in subsequent comments.} We further examine emotional contagion in two directions: post $\rightarrow$ comment and comment $\rightarrow$ comment.
 Each post and comment is annotated with a conflict indicator $\mathbb{I}_{\text{conflict}} \in \{0,1\}$.
 Using this annotation, we test whether a conflictual post (i.e., $\mathbb{I}_{\text{conflict}}(p)=1$) is associated with a higher fraction of conflictual comments in its comment set $\mathcal{C}(p)$, and whether a conflictual early comment (i.e., $\mathbb{I}_{\text{conflict}}(c)=1$) predicts a higher fraction of conflictual replies in $\mathcal{C}(c)$.
-As shown in Figure~\ref{fig:emotion_contagious}, conflict exhibits a clear propagation effect across interaction stages.
-When early content in a thread is conflictual, whether the initiating post or the first comment, the proportion of conflictual subsequent comments increases substantially (from 5.2\% to 14.6\% in the post setting, and from 3.0\% to 11.6\% in the comment setting).
+As shown in Figure~\ref{fig:emotion_grouped}(c), conflict exhibits a clear propagation effect across interaction stages.
+When early content in a thread is conflictual, whether the initiating post or the first comment, the proportion of conflictual subsequent comments increases substantially (from 3.6\% to 13.7\% in the post setting, and from 11.1\% to 25.9\% in the comment setting).
 Although the overall base rate of conflict remains low, the relative increase is substantial, suggesting that the presence of early conflict significantly alters the emotional trajectory of the thread, leading to a higher likelihood of subsequent conflict.

-\begin{takeawaybox}{Takeaway} Although agents exhibit an overall low level of conflict, interpersonal conflict remains contagious: conflict in an initial post or early comment substantially increases the likelihood of conflict in subsequent comments. \end{takeawaybox}